sahuguet/sahuguet.github.io/_posts/2020-07-30-building-a-marketplace-in-15min.md

 Nothing too fancy about these two tables:
 * `Suppliers` provide some key information about the supplier
-* The `vetted` column is used identify suppliers who have been vetted and can be featured on the marketplace.
+* The `vetted` column is used to identify suppliers who have been vetted and can be featured on the marketplace.
 * A product points to a supplier.
 * A product belongs to a category, e.g. masks.